 Trattoria al Forno Dinner Menu:

-The lobby is gorgeous, but the tiny entrance is crowded with people and the accoustics make it seem even noisier.
-The restaurant is gorgeous with an Old Word Italian motif and a wood-burning oven.
+The lobby is gorgeous, but the tiny entrance is crowded, and the acoustics make it feel even noisier.
+The restaurant is gorgeous with an Old World Italian motif and a wood-burning oven.
 Unfortunately, the entryway was loud and overstimulating.

-I chose the Italian Scramble, featuring mozzarella and tomato-basil scrambled eggs and Sunday Gravy with roasted potatoes and choice of bacon or sausage.
+I chose the Italian Scramble, featuring mozzarella and tomato-basil scrambled eggs, and Sunday Gravy with roasted potatoes, accompanied by a choice of bacon or sausage.
 My breakfast was outstanding with crispy bacon, flavorful eggs, and the Sunday Gravy, a complementary marinara-like dipping sauce.
-While this dish is no longer available, it’s a testament to the gluten-free dishes at this location.
+Although this dish is no longer available, it serves as a testament to the gluten-free options at this location.

-My husband had the steak & eggs which consisted of oak-grilled steak, cheesy-egg torte, fonduta, roasted potatoes, and crispy onions.
-The cheesy-egg torte was delicious and I wanted to duplicate it for home.
+My husband had the steak & eggs, which included oak-grilled steak, a cheesy egg torte, fondue, roasted potatoes, and crispy onions.
+The cheesy egg torte was delicious, and I wanted to recreate it at home.
 Curious about fonduta?
-It’s basically like fondue- melted cheese, cream, and milk.
+It’s essentially like fondue – melted cheese, cream, and milk.
 However, it was replaced by hollandaise when the restaurant reopened.

-They brought out my gluten-free platter that was piping hot, and oddly enough, his food never arrived with mine.
+They brought out the gluten-free platter, piping hot, and, oddly enough, his food never arrived with mine.
 It eventually came out about 15 minutes later and was extremely cold.
 Our waiter agreed to make it.
-Sometimes being on a special diet can impact the timing of food delivery, so be flexible with your party eating at differnt times.
+Sometimes being on a special diet can affect the timing of food delivery, so be flexible if your party is eating at different times.

 The food may be too complex and flavorful for some children’s taste.

-Currently, the Bon Voyage Adventure Breakfast character meal is still unavailable, it never reopened from its closure during the pandemic.
+Currently, the Bon Voyage Adventure Breakfast character meal remains unavailable, as it has not reopened since its pandemic closure.

 Cape May Cafe